 UW received our first grant to support research on the training and education of health professionals in health equity in 2018 through 2022 with grant support in the amount of $1.8 million.
-Bianca Frogner is Principal Investigator and Cyndy Snyder is the Deputy Principal Investigator.
+Bianca Frogner is Principal Investigator and Susan Skillman is the Senior Deputy Director.

 What is health equity?

 Health equity is the “state in which everyone has the opportunity to attain full health potential, and no one is disadvantaged from achieving this full potential because of social position or other socially defined circumstances” (NASEM, 2017).